csci-1301/csci-1301.github.io/lectures/090_if/readme.md

      Console.WriteLine("Said what?");
 ```

-But there aren't three answers to this question (you either work here full-time, or you don't), so we can change the behavior to
+But there are not three answers to this question (you either work here full-time, or you do not), so we can change the behavior to

 ```
 if (ch == 'y' || ch == 'Y')